NikolajMeineche/CSS_website/content/temporal-analysis.md

   style="width:100%; height:750px"
 ></iframe>

-Further to understand the difference between each book the following figure displays to most signifcant words for each book.
+Further, to understand the difference between each book the following figure displays the most significant words for each book.
 The words are extracted from the text of the book and the size of the word is proportional to the significance of the word in the book compared with the words in the other.
-Notably is how significant horcrux is in the both the 6'th and 7'th book.
+Here it can be observed how the text clearly follow each individual plot.
+Here are the most significant words for each book:
+1. Mom, Turban (Professor Quirrell), and Chessmen
+2. Diary, Pipes and Basilisk
+3. Scrabbers, executioner, and Expecto Patronum
+4. Champion, Triwizard, and Tournament
+5. Prophecy, (death) Eaters, and Inquisitor
+6. Horcruxes, Felix Felicis, and prophecy
+7. Deathly Hallows, Diadem, and locket

 <iframe
   src="/WordCloud.html"
   style="width:100%; height:750px"
 ></iframe>

-Here it can be observed how the text clealy follow each individual plot, with mom (Harry and the mirror) and turban (Proffesor Querriel) are significant words in the first book.
-Diary, pipes and basilisk in the second.
-And so forth.
+Thus the book networks, reveal several plot-twists from the stories, including the importance of Tom's Diary in the second book, the Triwizard Tournament in the fourth book, and what some of Voldemorts Horcruxes actually are in the seventh book.

 ## Breaking down the networks

 Understanding how the network changes over time in terms of character, interactions can be a challeging task if simplify oberserving and trying to understand the internal structure of network.
 When a network grows in size key statistics help us under stand the network.

-Further in order to access the theese values comparison with 20 random networks of same size and theoritically same number of links is carried out to understand the significance of the values.
+Further, in order to access the theese values comparison with 20 random networks of same size and theoritically same number of links is carried out to understand the significance of the values.
 Allowing to pinpoint where the significance of the network lies.

 The density of a networks describes the number of links in the network compared to the maximum number of links possible.
 Meaning that a network with a density of 1 is a complete network.